 The shaft however is considerably wider on the Airdots.
 This is less apparent when viewed from the side as the thickness is similar.

 For me, the more important difference is being able to control the headphones from my Android smartphone.
 This is currently not possible with the Airpods, while there is some way for the Airdots;

 Companion app & Software integration

 To control the earphones, you have to sideload the Xiao Ai Lite App.
-The main purpose of it is to provide the Xiaomi voice assistant and the Air2 options likely just ended up there as they offer an always-on assistant integration just like the Airpods.
+The main purpose of it is to provide the Xiaomi voice assistant and the Air2 options likely just ended up there instead of Xiaomi Home as they offer an always-on assistant integration just like the Airpods.

 The downside is that the app is currently only available in Chinese and consequently the voice assistant only works with Chinese.

-Below you find some views of the earphone related settings translated by with google lens
+Below you find some views of the earphone related settings translated with google lens